 Define - Identify what a process or service needs, then establish realistic objectives and goals.
 Each strategy runs with these goals in mind.

-Measure – Gather customer opinions and determine what elements is important to the customer.
+Measure - Gather customer opinions and determine what elements are important to the customer.

 Analyse where and how design alternatives could be developed then determine the optimum process for the requirements.